mitchellporter/BGRecursiveTableViewDataSource/README.md

 ## Core Data & `NSFetchedResultsController`

 If you’re using Apple's [Core Data](https://en.wikipedia.org/wiki/Core_Data), you probably already know what you’re doing.
 Support for this is built-in using a provided subclass.
-Check out the “Example” project bundled with this pod/repo, and imagine subclassing and initializing **`BGRecursiveTableViewDataSourceFetchedResultsSectionGroup`** instead with a `NSFetchedResultsController` as a property. — More information on this Apple provided class can be found here: https://developer.apple.com/reference/coredata/nsfetchedresultscontroller
+Check out the “Example” project bundled with this pod/repo, and imagine subclassing and initializing **`BGRecursiveTableViewDataSourceFetchedResultsSectionGroup`** instead with a `NSFetchedResultsController` as a property. — More information on `NSFetchedResultsController` can be found here: https://developer.apple.com/reference/coredata/nsfetchedresultscontroller

+**`BGRecursiveTableViewDataSourceFetchedResultsSectionGroup`** is a subclass of `BGRecursiveTableViewDataSourceSectionGroup` and inherits all of its methods and properties.
 Using it is easy:

 ```objc
 - (instancetype)initWithTableView:(UITableView *)tableView fetchedResultsController:(NSFetchedResultsController *)fetchedResultsController;